n-t-roff/heirloom-doctools/README.md

 Bugs can be reported at the
 [issue list](https://github.com/n-t-roff/heirloom-doctools/issues).

-If there are any problems mail can be send to &lt;troff [at] arcor [dot] de&gt;.
+If there are any problems please send a mail to &lt;troff [at] arcor [dot] de&gt;.